 This is a classic example of how partnerships can harbor frustrations when the two partners do not have the same investing temperament.

 —– why do I need to formalize my partnership?

 —– how do I do it?
 DO I need a lawyer?

-A common way to formalize your partnership is to create a legal entities such as a limited liability company (LLC).
+A common way to formalize your partnership is to create a legal entity such as a limited liability company (LLC).
 This is very similar to marriage.
-Both partners will become members in the LLC.
+Both partners will become members of the LLC.
 It is important to consult legal advice during the attorney prior to undertaking legal matters.
 Another great resource to consult is an accountant CPA.
 This professional will be able to advise you on tax matters.
 All legal entities are required to file taxes by the IRS.
 Typically LLCs must provide all members with a K-1 document.

 Although this is typically discussed verbally the joint venture relationships structure Will be clearly defined in the operating agreement of the legal entity.